No one loves your pet as much as you do. Part of that love is making sure they get the best veterinary care possible.

 Your vet may also want a stool sample.
 Call ahead and ask.
 If you have a bird or small animal like a hamster, you might not need to collect one: Chances are your pet will provide one on the way to the appointment or while you’re in the office.

 Visits to the vet can be stressful for your buddy.
-Bring along some of his favorite toys and a blanket.
-Ask if it’s OK for him to eat before the visit -- some health tests require animals to fast beforehand.
-(Water is OK -- you don’t want him to be dehydrated.)
-If food is OK, you could bring his favorite treats.
+Bring along some of their favorite toys and a blanket.
+Ask if it’s OK for them to eat before the visit -- some health tests require animals to fast beforehand.
+(Water is OK -- you don’t want them to be dehydrated.)
+If food is OK, you could bring their favorite treats.

 Cats, small critters like ferrets and hamsters, and birds should be in carriers when you bring them in.
 Dogs should at least be on a leash, although small ones may do better in a carrier.